openhab/openhab-addons/bundles/org.openhab.binding.ring/README.md

-## Note: Development of this binding has been put on hold for the forseeable future.
-Pull requests are welcomed, however.

 # <bindingName> Ring

 This is an experimental binding to the Ring.com API.
-It currently supports a Ring account and is able to discover Ring Video Doorbells and Chimes.
+It currently supports a Ring account and is able to discover Ring Video Doorbells, Stickup Cameras, Chimes, and Other devices.
 They need to be registered in the Ring account before they will be detected.

 It currently does *not* support live video streaming, but you can view recorded video's, if this service is enabled in the Ring account.

 ## Supported Things

-The binding currently supports Ring Video Doorbell and Chimes.
+The binding currently supports Ring Video Doorbell, Sickup Cameras, Chimes, and Others.
+*Other* is identified as any of the non-traditional types such as the intercom.

 ## Discovery